liferay/liferay-docs/develop/tutorials/articles/110-portlets/07-using-javascript-in-your-portlets/03-using-npm-in-your-portlets/02-migrating-liferay-npm-bundler-projects-from-1x-to-2x.markdown

 # Migrating a liferay-npm-bundler Project from 1.x to 2.x [](id=migrating-a-liferay-npm-bundler-project-from-1-x-to-2-x)

-We recommend that you use the latest 2.x version of the liferay-npm-bundler.
+You should use the latest 2.x version of the liferay-npm-bundler.
 It [offers more stability and includes more features out-of-the-box](/develop/reference/-/knowledge_base/7-1/changes-between-liferay-npm-bundler-1x-and-2x).
-If you already created a project using the 1.x version, not to worry.
-You can follow these steps to migrate your project to 2.x:
+If you already created a project using the 1.x version, don't worry.
+Follow these steps to migrate your project to 2.x:

 1. Update the `liferay-npm-bundler` dependency in your `package.json` to version 2.x: